Chlamydia trachomatis, Neisseria gonorrheae (CT/GC) NAT

 The current methods for detection of C. trachomatis and/or N. gonorrhoeae include culture, immunoassays, non-amplified probes, and amplified probes.4,6,7 The development of amplified methods has demonstrated two advantages over non-amplified methods: increased sensitivity, and applicability to a variety of sample types.
 Historically, culture has been the "gold standard" for detection of C. trachomatis.
 However, the culture yield varies widely among laboratories, and culture in routine practice is less sensitive than amplified methods.
 Combining results from multiple methods of CT detection improves accuracy for evaluating new tests in that infected and uninfected patients can be more reliably identified.
 For identification of GC, optimized culture methods continue to be the standard for diagnosing patients with gonococcal infections.

 Test performed by VRL Eurofins, 6933 S. Revere Parkway, Centennial, CO 80112.
 This test has been cleared or approved for diagnostic use by the U.S. Food and Drug Administration.
-See package insert for more information.

 Within 24 hours from receipt of specimen (Tuesday - Saturday).